philiplb/CRUDlex/docs/html/0.9.11/_sources/api/EntityDefinition.txt

         :type $table: string
         :param $table: the table of the entity
         :type $fields: array
-        :param $fields: the fieldstructure just like the CRUD YAML
+        :param $fields: the field structure just like the CRUD YAML
         :type $label: string
         :param $label: the label of the entity
         :type $localeLabels: array